-There is a contactless donation terminal in the back of the church.
+There is a contactless donation terminal in the back as you come into church.

-Cheques, cash and envelopes in the collection dish next to the contactless terminal.
+Cheques, cash and envelopes can be placed in the collection dish next to the contactless terminal.
 We have gift aid envelopes on hand that you can take home if you would like to make a donation via cheque or cash.

 There is provision for online donations via a link on the weekly electronic newsletter and at the bottom the home page of St James’s website.